 Our overall recommendation goes to Starlink because a stronger combination of speed, value, and customer satisfaction.
 But if the specific strengths that DIRECTV brings, such as extensive live sports coverage including nfl sunday ticket tops your priority list, DIRECTV deserves serious consideration.

-Ultimately, the best provider for you depends on what is available at your address and what you value most.
+Ultimately, the best provider for you depends on what is available at your address.
+What you value most.
 We encourage you to check availability for both DIRECTV and Starlink at your specific location before making a final decision.

 Frequently Asked Questions